-Poor farmers that get up very early and work all day do not have time to prepare meals for even their small children so we also provide school meals to ensure children of poor villagers have sufficient nutrition to keep them alert and healthy during their school hours.Read More
+Poor farmers that get up very early morning and work all day don’t have time to prepare meals for even their small children.
+This program provides school meals to ensure children of poor villagers have sufficient nutrition to keep them alert and healthy during their school hours.Read More